Cagrilintide: Weight Reduction Research From Clinical Trials

 Monthly or even longer-acting formulations under investigation.

-The evolution from pramlintide to Cagrilintide demonstrates how pharmaceutical development can transform a good concept into a practical therapy.
+The evolution from pramlintide to Cagrilintide demonstrates how pharmaceutical development can transform a good concept into a practical research protocol.

 The Bottom Line